-- a. comply with all the requirements of the RFP; - b. meet all the mandatory technical evaluation criteria; - c. obtain the required minimum points for each point-rated criterion with a pass mark;
+- a. comply with all the requirements of the RFP; - b. meet all the mandatory technical evaluation criteria; - c. obtain the required minimum overall score for the technical evaluation criteria which are subject to a point rating.

 Bids not meeting (a) or (b) or (c) will be declared non-responsive.
 An evaluation team comprised of representatives of Canada will evaluate the bids.